The convenience, supportive faculty, and emphasis in leadership development in my field really fit my goals for an MBA program.

 The MBA program strengthens students’ ability to analyze business situations and solve complex problems, as well as provide strategic direction to firms.
 Students will strengthen their management skills in accounting, economics, and financial management.
 Students will develop skills in team management, collaborative innovation, stewardship, and multi-cultural and global perspectives.

 Designed with the working professional in mind, EMU MBA students typically join cohorts who take their core classes together one night a week.
 Classes are delivered in a variety of formats including lecture, case study, and group discussion.
 The program includes 12 prerequisite hours, and a 37 semester-hour core, including a 4-hour capstone course.
 The MBA is usually completed in two and a half years.

-In collaboration with the Graduate Program in Conflict Transformation, the MBA program offers a 15 semester hour graduate certificate in Nonprofit Leadership and Social Entrepreneurship.
+In collaboration with the Graduate Program in Conflict Transformation, the MBA program offers a 15 semester hour graduate certificate in Nonprofit/NGO Leadership.
 The certificate is intended for students seeking highly pragmatic, as well as marketable, training.